Ankit0592/Masterbot/DESIGN.md

     Main: [S1] Developer changes the status of an issue from “Dev in Progress” to “Dev Completed”.
 [S2] Bot receives notification from Jira about this event.
 [S3] Bot post a message about this on the status channel in Slack.

 ## Design Sketches
-   Wireframe of bot in action
+   * Wireframe of bot in action
       ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/Wireframe1.png)

-   Wireframe bot in action
+   * Wireframe bot in action
       ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/Wireframe2.png)

-   StoryBoard of primary task that a user undergoes with bot
+   * StoryBoard of primary task that a user undergoes with bot
        ![alt text](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Images/StoryBoard.jpeg)

+## Architecture Design

+##